 Open Entry – No screening or documentation required.

 Prior Learning Assessment

 This program has potential options for waiving select courses based on previous coursework or articulated coursework from an approved curriculum.
 Maximum number of program hours that may be earned from prior learning: 5

 Courses can be taken in any order.

 Skills for Success:

-Punctual, prompt and prepared to work; maintains a well-groomed professional appearance; accepts responsibility willingly; ability to follow written and oral instructions and safety rules and regulations; ability to interact with others in a courteous and tactful manner; ability to complete assigned tasks on time.
+Punctual, prepared to work, maintains a well-groomed professional appearance, willingly accepts responsibility, ability to follow written and oral instructions and safety rules and regulations, ability to interact with others in a courteous and tactful manner, and the ability to complete assigned tasks on time.